 - If using an oven: Place the coated cauliflower on a lined baking sheet and spray them generously with a cooking oil spray like coconut oil, or Pam.
 Bake them at 425F for 30 minutes, flipping at 15 mins.

-- Serve fried cauliflower with various sauces of choice to dip or toss in sauce, and serve with pickles, biscuits, roasted veg or macaroni salad on the side.
+- Serve fried cauliflower with a sauce of choice to dip or toss in sauce, and serve with pickles, biscuits, roasted veg or macaroni salad on the side.

 I’m Candice & welcome to The Edgy Veg!
 I veganize popular food recipes for vegans, plant-based diets, eco-conscious eaters & people who are trying to eat more plants over… y’know animals or by-products of animals.
 I hope you enjoy this tasty vegan recipe!

 If you make this recipe, let me know what you think by leaving a star rating & comment below.
 It truly helps me & I really appreciate any support!
 Feel free to share your food photos on social and tag me @edgyveg so I don’t miss it!